 If there is a typical tourist picture of Christmas is that of the colorful houses of the Stortorget square illuminated by the lights of the Christmas market in Gamla Stan that are reflected in the snow accumulated on the ground.
 This is the Stockholm’s second market par excellence.
 Its central location and the cozy and romantic atmosphere of Gamla Stan in winter attract many Olmians and tourists alike.
 Up to about 200,000 per year they say.

 As if that was not enough, Gamla Stan’s Christmas market is the oldest in Sweden, starting in 1837.
-Here you can find candies, decoration, crafts and much more in some cabins that claim to imitate the existing stalls in the market during Middle Ages.
+Here you can find candies, decoration, crafts and much more in some cabins that claim to imitate the existing stalls in the market during Middle Age.
 In 2016 the newspaper The Telegraph placed it among the 10 best Christmas markets in Europe.
-In 2019 it is open daily between November 22 and December 23 between 11:00 a.m. and 6 p.m.
+As usual the market opens daily between November 19 and December 23 from 11:00 a.m. to 6 p.m.

-Remember also that in this time of the year you can take guided Christmas tours in Gamla Stan carrying a lamp or experiencing the spirit of Christmas in Stockholm.
+Remember also that in this time of the year you can take guided Christmas walking tours in Gamla Stan holding a lantern light or experiencing the Spirit of Christmas in Stockholm.

 If you could only visit a Christmas market in Stockholm, Gamla Stan or Skansen should be your choice.

 3. The Christmas Market at The Royal Stables